 Vocational Rehabilitation (VR) is a program that helps eligible Utah citizens living with disabilities to maintain, regain, or enter competitive employment.

 The Transition to Adult Life video is available in both English and Spanish versions.
-The video is broken up into 4 modules, and is listed below.

 TRANSITION ACTION GUIDE FROM THE UTAH STATE BOARD OF EDUCATION: